jmchuma/dotfiles/README.md

   * Links files to de ones under version control
   * MUST ask if i need to replace them or to rename them

+Fuse bashrc (common code is common!)

+  * if on osx do one thing
+  * if on linux do another

-Change git_info in bashrc to use "git status --porcelain"
+Change "git_info" in bashrc to use "git status --porcelain"

 Add whoami in bashrc to check if I'm using